 Community Leadership Fellows

-Students Applicants
+Student Applicants

 Who: Rising junior and senior students interested in addressing community-identified needs and furthering their leadership learning.

-Application: The application for 2023-2024 is available on M-Compass and due by 11:59pm on Friday, April 7th, 2023.
+Application: The application is available on qualtrics and is due by 11:59pm on Sunday, April 7th, 2024.

 Frequently Asked Questions